Charges were dismissed against a woman accused of stealing half a million dollars from a Black Hawk Casino | KRDO

 Charges were dismissed against a woman accused of stealing half a million dollars from a Black Hawk Casino

-BLACK HAWK, Colo.
-(KRDO) -- Prosecutors dismiss the charges against a woman accused of stealing $500,000 in cash from Monarch Casino.
+BLACK HAWK, Colorado (KRDO) — Prosecutors dismiss the charges against a woman accused of stealing $500,000 in cash from Monarch Casino.
 She was likely involved in a conspiracy that tricked her into taking the money.

 In March of 2023, Sabrina Eddy was captured on video grabbing bricks of $50,000 from the casino’s cage vault.
 She walked out, got into a gold minivan, and drove off.
 An hour later she returned, grabbing four more bricks of bills.
 For a total of half a million dollars in all before driving off again.